Handling Recurring Payments

 Note: You can also initiate the processing flow using

-SetCustomerBillingAgreementfor orders that contain only a single recurring payment.
+SetCustomerBillingAgreementfor orders that contain a recurring payment.

 Typically, you set the amount of the payment for an Express Checkout transaction when you call the